-When entering into a contract with a processor, the controller must make sure that the contract contains provisions triggering the processor's responsibility in case the above obligations are not respected
+When entering into a contract with a data processor, the data controller must make sure that the agreement contains provisions triggering the processor's responsibility in case the above obligations are not complied with.

-20. Please describe any restrictions on monitoring, automated decision-making or profiling in your jurisdiction including the use of tracking technologies such as cookies.
-How are these terms defined and what restrictions are imposed, if any?
+21. Please describe any restrictions on monitoring, automated decision-making or profiling in your jurisdiction, including the use of tracking technologies such as cookies.
+How are these terms defined, and what restrictions are imposed, if any?